Bushmaster Firearms International: Products

 Bushmaster's firearms, such as the XM-15 line, were offered in a 5.56 NATO chambering with forged aircraft-grade (7075-T6) aluminum receivers.
 Most Bushmaster barrels were 4150 steel, offered in 1:9 twist rate, and chrome-lined to increase durability.
 Some barrels were available with 1:7 rifling on special order.
 Stainless steel or chrome molybdenum barrels were available on certain models.
-Their name was not related to the Bushmaster autocannon.

 Bushmaster Firearms originally produced their 'First Generation' rifle using an aluminum lower receiver and a stamped steel upper receiver.
-This first-generation model used the AK-47 gas system.
+This first-generation model used a long-stroke gas piston operating system.
 The recoil spring was within the upper barrel gas system compared to the AR-15/M-16, where the recoil spring is within the butt stock.
-Originally marketed for police and the military, Bushmaster later changed its unique hybrid version AR-15/M-16 to the standard Colt/Armalite design.
+Originally marketed for LE/Military contractors, Bushmaster later moved from this design to a variant of Eugene Stoner's AR-15/M-16 weapon system.
 Bushmaster chambered the First Generation rifles for the 5.56mm round.
-Bushmaster First Generation rifles are scarce and collectible.
+The First Generation rifles are considered scarce and collectible.

 In late January 2008, Bushmaster signed a licensing deal with Magpul, granting Bushmaster the right to produce and distribute Magpul's Masada rifle, renamed the Bushmaster ACR.
 According to the company, in 2010, Bushmaster began making the ACR available to the civilian market, posting it on its website.

 Carbon 15 was a lightweight AR15 available as rifles or pistols.
 It saved weight by using polymer in the upper and lower receivers.
 Some models also removed the forward assist and the dust cover and used a thinner barrel design to save weight.

 The Bushmaster Dissipator combined a longer sight radius with a shorter barrel to allow more effective use of the iron sights.
 Similar modifications sometimes suffered from reliability problems due to the proximity of the gas port to the muzzle, which threw the timing of the weapon's gas system off and made it more sensitive to gas port diameter and port pressure variables introduced by the ammunition.
 Bushmaster's solution was to use a low-profile gas block in the normal position for carbine-length barrels and fit the front sight tower/gas block, which was not connected to the gas system, further forward to create a longer sight radius.